-Sure, I have goals and dreams, ambition and work ethic but essentially, like that of someone trapped at sea, I can only tread water so long until I tire and float backwards, to where I began.
+Sure, I have goals and dreams, ambition and work ethic – but essentially, like that of someone trapped at sea – I can tread water for only so long until I tire and float backwards, to where I began.

-I suppose that for someone living with a mental health condition, this particular battle comes standard. with all that said, it doesn’t make it any less exhausting.
-Yet, despite being tired, I have learned long ago that I am the only one that can save myself; for when I am drowning, it is up to me to reach out and find the help I need.
+I suppose that for someone living with a mental-health condition, this particular battle comes standard.
+With all that said, it doesn’t make it any less exhausting.
+Yet, despite being tired, I have learned long ago that I am the only one who can save myself; for when I am drowning, it is up to me to reach out and find the help I need.

 The Depression Files Podcast Have a listen to others as they tell their mental health stories

-How you ask?
-Well, quite literally, my main weapon against my own tyranny is love; love for thy self and love for all those who see me through
+How, you ask?
+Well, quite literally, my main weapon against my own tyranny is love – love for myself and love for all those who see me through.

 While we may want to run and hide, lick our wounds in secret, we will not survive alone.
-In fact, isolation can lead to a worsened mental health condition; or for some, the outcome can be dire.
+In fact, isolation can lead to a worsened mental-health condition.
+For some, the outcome can be dire.